-If you deliver in a Birth Center room, you and your baby remain in the same room you gave birth in until you go home.
-If your baby is born in the Labor & Delivery Unit, you and your baby will be transferred to the our postpartum unit approximately two hours after delivery.
-This is a quiet environment where mothers and new babies spend their recovery period in a private or semi-private room where specialized nurses care for them.
-To strengthen the parent-child bond, healthy babies stay with their mothers.
+We encourage parents to bond with their infants by rooming in and caring for their newborns after delivery.
+If your baby is born in a Labor & Delivery room, you and your baby will be transferred to a postpartum room approximately two hours after delivery.
+This is a quiet environment where families and new babies spend their recovery period in a private room where specialized nurses care for them.

 You will be seen by your usual health care provider if he or she is at the hospital; otherwise, you will be seen by one of the partners in your provider’s practice.
 For more about your newborn's care, routine health screenings for infants, and breastfeeding support, see